Graduate Assistantships and AmeriCorps Positions

 - Ability to serve in the outdoors, independently and year-round

 - Valid drivers license

 - Undergraduate degree.

 - Funding is through the AmeriCorps State/National program.

-- Each individual receives an annual living allowance of approximately $12,100 for full-time service (1700 hour term, 35- 40 hours per week across a twelve month term starting in September.
-Room and board would be provided onsite at NJSOC.
+- Each individual receives an annual living allowance of approximately $12,100 for full-time service (1700-hour term, 35- 40 hours per week across a twelve-month term starting in September).
+Room and board is provided onsite at NJSOC.